thedavecarroll/thedavecarroll/README.md

 # Dave Carroll

-The first computer I owned was a Commodore 64, but I would spend more time on my Apple //c that I received a couple years later.
-My first IBM compatible laptop had an impressive 640K RAM, which I configured part of as a RAM disk, and dual 1.44MB floppy drives.

 I started my career over 28 years ago at a small Mom-and-Pop computer store building and repairing home computer systems and peripherals.
-Since then, I've worked in the public and private sectors with the majority of the time in higher education.
+Since then, I've worked in the public and private sectors with 17 years in higher education.
 Currently, I am a DevOps engineer for a finance company and use PowerShell and Python daily.

 I got into scripting early.